 Choose the next bed based on support, durability, and lower chew appeal rather than softness alone.

 Pro Tip: If a bed is both easy to tear and easy to replace, some dogs learn that destruction has no real downside.
-Changing the product type is often more effective than repeating the cycle.
+Changing dog chewing and tearing bed type is often more effective than repeating the cycle.

 Why Prevention Works Better Than Repeated Replacement